LLuisPP/NASAChroniclesOfExoplanet/README.md

 <h3>How to install: <a href="#"><img align="right" src="https://img.shields.io/badge/Instructions-INSTALL-red"></a></h3>

+> [!WARNING]
+> You need to install at least blender, and the local server in order to execute the program

 `````
 1- Donwload repo files.
   A. Install Node.js
     Download and install from nodejs.org.
   B. Install Three.js